bgerber123/Two-Stage-Hierarhical-MCMC-Model-Fitting/README.md

-# **Example code to try a two-stage model fitting process for a linear hierarhical model.
-I.e., McCaslin, HM, AB Feuka, and MB Hooten.
+# **Example code to try a two-stage model fitting process for a linear hierarchical model. **

+---

+See description of two-stage hierarhical model fitting here: McCaslin, HM, AB Feuka, and MB Hooten.
 (2020) "Hierarchical computing for hierarchical models in ecology."
-Methods in Ecology and Evolution.:**
+Methods in Ecology and Evolution.

----